ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Reference:
 : A reference.
   For permanent tag keys, this includes a full specification.
-  For provisional tag keys, there is an expectation that some information is available even if that does not amount to a full specification; in this case, the registrant is expected to improve this information over time.
+  For provisional tag keys, some information is expected to be available even if it does not amount to a full specification; in this case, the registrant is expected to improve this information over time.